JoeRittiner/Potato/README.md

 🥔

 ## TODO:

+- [ ] Move Launcher to its own repo?
 - [ ] Project Logging
 - [ ] Detection for "Regular Shutdown"
   - [ ] What is done with the RabbitMQ queues?